positivekavy/positivekavy/README.md

 - 👋 Hi, I’m @kanika verma
 - 👀 I’m interested in
 - 🌱 I’m currently learning Data structures and algorithms and web development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me on instagram @kanika_0510
+- 📫 How to reach me on instagram- https://instagram.com/kanika_0510?utm_source=qr&igshid=MzNlNGNkZWQ4Mg==(kanika_0510)
 -  my linked profile-https://www.linkedin.com/in/kanika-verma-73a41a263

 <!---